aethelind/jpeg-stash/README.md

 ## Test Suite
 ![Tests](https://github.com/aethelind/jpeg-stash/actions/workflows/main.yml/badge.svg?branch=master)
 The test suite was created with Capybara, Selenium, and RSpec.
+They test the functionality of user creation / deletion, and image upload, editting, and deletion.
 I created [a github action](https://github.com/aethelind/jpeg-stash/actions/workflows/main.yml) to run the tests after every commit or pull request.
-The change won't be deployed to Heroku unless the tests pass.
+The change won't be deployed to Heroku unless all the tests pass.

 The tests can be run locally with the following command:
 ```bash